wreck.api

 nil

-, this library does minimal argument checking, since the rules for regular expressions vary from platform to platform, and it is a first class requirement that callers be allowed to construct platform specific regular expressions if they wish. - As a result, all functions have the potential to throw platform-specific exceptions if the resulting regular expression is syntactically invalid.
+, this library does minimal argument checking, since the rules for regexes vary from platform to platform, and it is a first class requirement that callers be allowed to construct platform specific regexes if they wish. - As a result, all functions have the potential to throw platform-specific exceptions if the resulting regex is syntactically invalid.

 - On the JVM, these will typically be instances of the